jitender-saini/Bootcamp-DigitRecognitionApp/README.md

 <h3>To train the model:</h3>

-1) In terminal, navigate to the model directory and execute "python model.py".
+1) In terminal, navigate to the api and then model directory and execute "python model.py".
 This will train the model as well as test it on sample test data.

 <h3>To predict with this model:</h3>
 <ol>